Quaver/Quaver.Blog/_posts/2018-08-30-Quaver-the-ultimate-community-driven-and-competitive-rhythm-game-explained.md

   <img src="https://i.imgur.com/jYHL30s.png">
 </p>

 To date, rhythm game players have been "competing" by playing maps (songs/charts) and going for the highest score on that map's leaderboard.
-AAlthough fun, we realize that it doesn't bring out the full potential in rhythm game players.
+Although fun, we realize that it doesn't bring out the full potential in rhythm game players.
 To combat this, we're introducing a **competitive and elo-based ranking system.**

 The concept is fairly simple and familiar to other competitive games.
 You will be queued against other players via a skill-based matchmaking system.
 The queued players will then play a selection of maps and **compete against each other in realtime.** If you win, you'll rank up.
 If you lose, you'll rank down.